on-api/on-api/orders.md

 ```

 ### PATCH
-With patch it is possible to update an order for which the requestedDateTime have not yet passed with only partial order
+With patch it is possible to update an order for which the state is "RECEIVED".
-data.

 Request
 ```HTTP